RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 <div style="text-align: justify">
 <p> </p>
-<p> I am a Postdoctoral Scholar in the <a href="https://www.cms.caltech.edu/">Department of Computing and Mathematical Sciences</a> at <a href="https://www.caltech.edu/">Caltech</a>, hosted by Professor <a href="http://www.yisongyue.com/index.php">Yisong Yue</a>.
-I earned my Ph.D. in Operations Research and Information Engineering from <a href="https://www.cornell.edu/">Cornell University</a>, where I worked with Professor <a href="https://people.orie.cornell.edu/pfrazier/">Peter Frazier</a>.
-During my Ph.D., I spent six months as a Visiting Researcher at <a href="https://research.facebook.com/">Meta</a>.
-Before joining Cornell, I completed the undergraduate program in Mathematics offered jointly by the <a href="http://www.ugto.mx/en/">University of Guanajuato</a> and the <a href="https://www.cimat.mx/en">Center for Research in Mathematics</a>. </p>
+<p> I am an <b>Assistant Professor</b> at the <a href="https://mbzuai.ac.ae/research-department/machine-learning-department/">Department of Machine Learning</a> at <a href="https://mbzuai.ac.ae/">MBZUAI</a> in Abu Dhabi.
+My research focuses on <b>adaptive learning and decision-making in complex, data-intensive environments</b>, with applications spanning personalized healthcare, engineering design, and scientific discovery. </p>

-<p> My research focuses on adaptive learning and decision-making in complex, data-intensive environments, with applications spanning personalized healthcare, engineering design, and scientific discovery.
-In recognition of my research contributions, I was named a Rising Star in Management Science and Engineering by Stanford University and a Rising Star in Data Science by the University of Chicago and UC San Diego. </p>
+<p> Before joining MBZUAI, I was a <b>Postdoctoral Scholar</b> in the <a href="https://www.cms.caltech.edu/">Department of Computing and Mathematical Sciences</a> at <a href="https://www.caltech.edu/">Caltech</a>, hosted by Professor <a href="http://www.yisongyue.com/index.php">Yisong Yue</a>.
+I earned my <b>Ph.D. in Operations Research and Information Engineering</b> from <a href="https://www.cornell.edu/">Cornell University</a>, where I worked with Professor <a href="https://people.orie.cornell.edu/pfrazier/">Peter Frazier</a>.
+During my Ph.D., I also spent six months as a <b>Visiting Researcher</b> at <a href="https://research.facebook.com/">Meta</a>.
+Before that, I completed the <b>undergraduate program in Mathematics</b> offered jointly by the <a href="http://www.ugto.mx/en/">University of Guanajuato</a> and the <a href="https://www.cimat.mx/en">Center for Research in Mathematics (CIMAT)</a>. </p>

-<p><b> I will be joining the <a href="https://mbzuai.ac.ae/research-department/machine-learning-department/">Department of Machine Learning</a> at <a href="https://mbzuai.ac.ae/">MBZUAI</a> as a tenure-track Assistant Professor in August 2025.
-I am currently recruiting motivated students and postdoctoral researchers.
-If you are interested in working with me, please reach out via email with your CV. </b></p>
+<p><b> I am currently recruiting motivated students</b> interested in adaptive experimentation, Bayesian optimization, AI-driven decision-making, and AI-driven scientific discovery.
+If you are interested in working with me, please reach out via email with your CV. </p>
 </div>